Table of Contents

 Make sure that the codec used in the file container is supported:

-- MP4 in browsers typically only supports h264 video and MP3 or AAC audio
+- The MP4 format can contain video and audio data in many codecs, but MP4 playback in browsers typically only supports h264 video and MP3 or AAC audio.

-- Some low end phones save video in 3GP format but give it an MP4 extension.
+- The file extension does not always reflect the file contents.
+For example some low end phones save video in 3GP format but give it an MP4 extension.
 These files will not play.

 If you are using Flash videos: